udaykumar0515/AI-Powered-Resume-Screening-and-Ranking-System/README.md

-# AI-Powered-Resume-Screening-and-Ranking-System
-An AI-driven tool that automates resume screening using TF-IDF, Cosine Similarity, and NLP.
-It ranks resumes based on job descriptions, detects duplicates, extracts contact info, and provides visual insights.
-Built with Python, Streamlit, and Scikit-learn.

-### **How to Use This?**
-1. Replace `"your-username"` in the GitHub link with your actual GitHub username.
-2. Rename `"app.py"` if your file has a different name.
-3. Update the **Future Improvements** section based on what you plan to add.
 # AI-Powered Resume Screening & Ranking System

 An AI-driven web application that automates the process of **resume screening and ranking** based on job descriptions.
 The system extracts **text from PDFs**, applies **Natural Language Processing (NLP) techniques**, and ranks resumes using **TF-IDF vectorization and cosine similarity**.